ajavamind/rca-studio2/README.md

 Due to its operating speed and keyboard input, in my opinion, the Studio II system was better suited for puzzles and card games, rather than action games.

-## Documents

-In the Documents folder you will find documents for Studio II/III and VIP games.

-1. Game_Instruction_Manual_for_Studio_II_and_Studio_III.pdf This is my personal copy.
-Stereo 3D photos (L/R side by side) of this document are in the Photos folder.
-Joe Weisbecker's copy is at the Hagley Museum Library, 298 Buck Road, Wilmington, DE 19807, USA.
-2. MPM-201A_User_Manual_for_the_CDP1802_COSMAC_Microprocessor_1976.pdf From https://archive.org
-3. Programming_Manual_for_STUDIO_III_Sep77.pdf From https://archive.org
-4. VP-710_RCA_COSMAC_VIP_Game_Manual_Dec78.pdf From https://archive.org

 ## RCA Game Development

 | RCA COSMAC Computer System Game | Author | Notes |